isomerpages/moe-meetoh/_experience-at-mts/English, Mathematics, Science/English Language.md

 **EL Alive!**

 The array of English Language (EL) activities engage students in both the receptive skills of listening, reading and viewing, and productive skills of speaking, writing and viewing.
-The differentiated and fun activities raise the students’ awareness of the importance of using Standard English Language for effective communication and interest them in the production of accurate EL in speaking and writing tasks, such as poetry recitation, script writing and drama performance.
+The differentiated and fun activities raise the students’ awareness of the importance of using Standard English Language for effective communication and interest them in the production of accurate EL in speaking and writing tasks, such as poetry recitation, script writing and drama performance.  &nbsp;

 **READS@MTS**